 With that file now in place, restart your server and you will now be serving site assets with gzip compression.
 Google takes site speed into account when ranking and placing your sites in their search engine so do your users a favor and strive for the fastest site possible, especially for mobile users.

 Congratulations!
-You have successfully enabled Gzip on Nginx.
+You have successfully enabled Gzip.
 Thanks for using this tutorial for enabling gzip compression Nginx on the Linux system.
 For additional help or useful information, we recommend you check the official Nginx website.